 Built by B.M Birla Foundation in 1988 at the base of Moti Dungri Hill, Birla Mandir is a temple of Lakshmi Narayan.
 The temple has many deities, primarily including goddess Lakshmi and Lord Vishnu.
 Timings of the temple are 8:00am to 12:00pm and 4:00pm to 8:00am.

-The shrine comprises four parts: Sanctum, Tower, Main Hall, and the Entrance.
+The shrine comprises four parts: Sanctum, Tower, Main Hall, and Entrance.
 These three towers of the temple represent three main faiths.

-Pilgrims and the holy Hindu men after taking a dip in the Pushkar Lake visit this sacred temple to seek blessings.
+Pilgrims and holy Hindu men after taking a dip in the Pushkar Lake visit this sacred temple to seek blessings.
 The priest does three Artis in a day, acknowledged as Sandhya Arti, Ratri Shayan Arti, and Mangal Arti.

 Ambika Mata temple was built in 961 AD.
 Also known as Khajuraho of Mewar, the Temple is established in Jagat Village.